nuchs/toys/hangman/notes/notes2.md

 execute them..
 Any functions which panic or timeout, fail; all others pass.

-There are some conventions around how to organise your unit tests In the module bein gtested you create a test module and mark it to only be compiled when running tests e.g.
+There are some conventions around how to organise your unit tests, in the module being tested you create a test module and mark it to only be compiled when running tests e.g.